Phylogenetics-Brown-BIOL1425/phylogeneticbiology/README.md

 - Wednesday, March 6.
 Group presentations.
 Groups can consist of 2-4 registered students.
 Presentations should be 20-30 minutes.
 By March 6 each group should form up, pick a paper, and schedule their presentation.
-Group presentations must be made on or before April 16.
+Group presentations must be made on or before April 17.
 Scheduling will be organized so that there is no more than one group presentation per class.

 - Wednesday, May 1.
 The written component of the final project is due by the beginning of class.

-- Wednesday, May 8.
 Presentations of final projects in class.

 ## Software to install on your own computer